+5 Ways CBD Can Be Used As Preventative Medicine 1.
+Reduced Risk Of Diabetes In a 2006 study, CBD helped to lower the incidence of diabetes in lab rats, and in 2015 an Israeli-American bio-pharmaceutical collective began stage 2 trials related to using CBD to treat diabetes.
+Research has demonstrated that CBD helps the body convert white fat into weight-reducing brown fat, promoting normal insulin production and sugar metabolism.
+2. Antioxidant - Protects Against Oxidative Stress One of the key factors to good health is how our body manages oxidative stress, which is a natural process that occurs at the cellular level.
+When energy is created in the cell, waste products called free radicals (unpaired electrons) are produced.
+Free radicals are also a result from stress and environmental toxins such as pollution, cigarette smoke, radiation, medication and ingested toxins like fluoride.
 Free radicals are unpaired electrons but electrons like to be paired with other electrons.
 In the case that doesn’t occur, they get “lonely” and will pull a partner off neighboring molecules, resulting in more "lonely" electrons and therefore causing more stealing from neighboring cells.
 The body’s natural response to this is to use antioxidants to neutralize the free radicals, disabling them from doing damage to the DNA in our cells.
 When an overload of free radicals cannot gradually be destroyed, their accumulation in the body generates a phenomenon called oxidative stress.
-This process plays a major part in the development of chronic and degenerative illness such as cancer, autoimmune disorders, aging, cataracts, rheumatoid arthritis, cardiovascular and neuro-degenerative diseases.
+This process plays a major part in the development of chronic and degenerative illnesses such as cancer, autoimmune disorders, aging, cataracts, rheumatoid arthritis, cardiovascular and neuro-degenerative diseases.